-In contrast to disturbance, which is implemented at the cell level, succession is entirely patch based.
+In contrast to disturbance, which is mostly implemented at the cell level, succession is entirely patch based.
 Specifically, each cell belongs to a temporary patch defined as contiguous (touching based on the 8-neighbor rule) cells sharing the same values for each of the attributes used to define succession probabilities.
 For example, if in a particular cover type transition model, age, time since low-mortality fire and aspect are all used to define transition probabilities, then contiguous cells with the same values for these three attributes will be treated as a patch and undergo succession together.
 Note, successional patches are not static; they change over time in response to disturbance events, which can act both to break up single patches into several new patches and to coalesce several patches into a single patch by changing the disturbance history at the cell level.
 This patch-based approach for succession is necessary to avoid the salt-and-pepper effect of cell-based succession given that succession is implemented as a stochastic process.

 How are disturbance transitions implemented?